Lawyer for Afghan girls’ robotics team tells Oklahoma woman to stop taking credit for rescue

 How Reneau became designated as a supposed hero of this particular evacuation started on Aug.
 19, just days after the Taliban’s swift takeover of Afghanistan, when Today.com published a story dramatically titled, “Oklahoma mom of 11 helps rescue 10 girls on Afghanistan’s robotics team.”

-The story detailed how Reneau — an entrepreneur who graduated from Harvard's extension school in 2016 and who serves on the board of the Mars Explore foundation — had met some of the girls at a 2019 space exploration conference in Washington, D.C. and kept in touch with them.
+The story said that Reneau — an entrepreneur who graduated from Harvard’s extension school in 2016 and serves on the board of the Mars Explore foundation — had met some of the girls at a 2019 space exploration conference in D.C. and then kept in touch with them.

-Unable to sleep as the Taliban advanced across Afghanistan, Reneau resolved to get the girls out even if it meant flying across the world.
-“I decided that Monday, I'm just going to fly to Qatar — like a leap of faith — and see what I can do,” she told Today.
+Unable to sleep as the Taliban advanced across Afghanistan, Reneau said, she resolved to get the girls out even if it meant flying across the world.
+“I decided that Monday, I’m just going to fly to Qatar — like a leap of faith — and see what I can do,” she told Today.

 In the end, Reneau didn’t get on the plane.
-She told Today that instead she contacted an old roommate who worked in the U.S. Embassy in Qatar, and the two worked to secure paperwork for the girls’ escape.
+She told Today that, instead, she contacted an old roommate who worked in the U.S. Embassy in Qatar and the two worked to secure paperwork for the girls’ exit from Afghanistan.

-The Today story was substantially rewritten, with a note added at the bottom, after it published — taking the focus off Reneau and quoting a board member of the robotics team’ parent organization: “Ultimately the girls ‘rescued’ themselves.”
-But the story of a heroic Oklahoma mom quickly spread across other media.
+The Today story was substantially rewritten, with a note added at the bottom, after it was published — taking the focus off Reneau and quoting a board member of the robotics team’s parent organization: “Ultimately the girls ‘rescued’ themselves.”
+But the story of a heroic Oklahoma mother quickly spread across other media.

-CNN's Brianna Keilar interviewed Reneau, telling her “this really is an extraordinary story that I think a lot of Americans who are feeling helpless and want to do something, they need to hear this.”
-So did an Oklahoma NBC affiliate.
-“I just had an overwhelming, dreadful feeling that they were in a lot of danger,” she told them.
+CNN’s Brianna Keilar interviewed Reneau, telling her, “This really is an extraordinary story that I think a lot of Americans who are feeling helpless and want to do something, they need to hear this.”
+So did an NBC affiliate in Oklahoma.
+“I just had an overwhelming, dreadful feeling that they were in a lot of danger,” Reneau told the Oklahoma station.

 The New York Post inaccurately wrote that Reneau really had flown to Qatar.
-So did the Wall Street Journal editorial page, which suggested President Biden put “this extraordinary woman” in charge of the Afghanistan evacuation — before correcting the editorial to note that Reneau hadn’t flown anywhere.
-(Reneau told The Post she never represented that she went to Qatar.)
+So did the Wall Street Journal editorial page, which suggested that President Biden put “this extraordinary woman” in charge of the Afghanistan evacuation — before correcting the editorial to note that Reneau had not flown anywhere.
+(Reneau told The Washington Post that she never represented that she went to Qatar.)

 The story was also picked up by the Daily Mail, Business Insider and many local TV affiliates and overseas outlets, many of which initially made little mention of the crucial role of non-Americans in the girls’ rescue.

-Qatar coordinated the evacuation directly with representatives of Digital Citizen Fund, the robotics team’s parent organization, said Qatari Foreign Ministry spokesman Ibrahim AlHashmi.
+Qatar coordinated the evacuation directly with representatives of the Digital Citizen Fund, the robotics team’s parent organization, said Qatari Foreign Ministry spokesman Ibrahim AlHashmi.

 Roya Mahboob, an Afghan business executive and founder of the Digital Citizen Fund, contacted a Qatari diplomat about the girls on Aug.
-13. Days later, the girls met with that government's ambassador to Afghanistan “in a secure location,” AlHashmi said.
-“He escorted them safely to the airport, where they were evacuated to Doha in a plane arranged by Qatar’s Armed Forces.”
+13. Days later, the girls met with that government’s ambassador to Afghanistan “in a secure location,” AlHashmi said.
+“He escorted them safely to the airport, where they were evacuated to Doha in a plane arranged by Qatar’s armed forces.”

-He said the Qatari government never worked with Reneau nor heard from the U.S. Embassy about her.
-(A spokesperson for the State Department said they couldn’t confirm details of individual cases, citing privacy concerns.)
+He said the Qatari government never worked with Reneau or heard from the U.S. Embassy about her.
+(A spokesperson for the State Department said the agency could not confirm details of individual cases, citing privacy concerns.)

 “She took the agency from the girls and she claimed credit,” AlHashmi said.
-“The media let her be a White savior claiming the girls were saved by her.
+“The media let her be a White savior, claiming the girls were saved by her.
 They came to global attention because of their work … so it should be about them and their courage and the work they have done.
 This should be the story that the media is focusing on, not a woman who is thousands of miles away who is claiming credit.”

-The robotics team has been internationally famous for years, and their fate under the returning Taliban has been tracked by many outlets, including the The Washington Post, NBC News and the New York Times — which broke the news on Aug.
-19 that the girls got out in a story that made no mention of Reneau.
+The robotics team has been internationally famous for years, and the fate of the members under the returning Taliban has been tracked by many outlets, including the The Washington Post, NBC News and the New York Times — which broke the news of the girls’ exit from Afghanistan in an Aug.
+19 story that made no mention of Reneau.

-But regardless of the framing, the media attention on their escape has brought on new dangers and underscored the complicated nature of evacuating vulnerable people out of Afghanistan.
+But regardless of the framing, the media attention on their escape has brought on new dangers and underscored the complications of getting vulnerable people out of Afghanistan.

-Afghans often have large families and the Taliban targets relatives left behind, said Arash Azizzada, an Afghan community organizer in Los Angeles who has been involved with evacuation efforts.
+Afghans often have large families, and the Taliban targets relatives left behind, said Arash Azizzada, an Afghan community organizer in Los Angeles who has been involved with evacuation efforts.

 “Family members of the robotics team have been in touch with me, asking me for assistance with evacuating their extended family because the media coverage has now put them in danger and they are now fearing retribution by the Taliban,” Azizzada said.